World Cup Top Scorer Odds: Harry Kane Leads Golden Boot Betting

 Kane The Favourite To Retain Award He Won In Russia

-Kane is the 9.0 favourite with the best football betting sites to win the Golden Boot at the 2022 World Cup.
+Kane is the 8/1 favourite with football betting sites to win the Golden Boot at the 2022 World Cup.

 If he were to do so, the England captain would become the first player to retain the award in back-to-back tournaments, and the first to win it more than once.